Simatwa/WebChatGPT/docs/README.md

 - [x] You

+If you don't want to follow all those steps; there this script that works out of the box.
+No API key needed at all, not even the cookies.
+Just installation and you're good to go.
+Check out [tgpt2](https://github.com/Simatwa/tgpt2/).

 To those wishing to use the Official Openai API endpoints + GoogleBard at console environment; purpose to check out [GPT-CLI](https://github.com/Simatwa/GPT-CLI)

 ## Disclaimer